dloperab/100-Days-Of-ML-Code/README.md

 **Progress:**

 1. I wrote a story on Medium about my personal motivation with AI (Spanish only).
-2. I read some articles about comparations between Fast.ai and Deeplearning.ai courses.
+2. I read some articles about comparisons between Fast.ai and Deeplearning.ai courses.

 **Link(s) to work:**